ibm-cloud-docs/devsecops/devsecops-sbom.md

 ## What are package SBOMs?
 {: #package-sbom}

 A package SBOM details all information about all the packages that are used in a software project.
 It provides information on the versions, licenses, and vulnerabilities of each package used.
-Package SBoMs are generated at a microservice level; a SBOM is generated for each microservice in an architecture.
+Package SBOMs are generated at a microservice level; a SBOM is generated for each microservice in an architecture.

 ## SBOM Lifecycle
 {: #sbom-lifecycle}